Mohammadadnan07/Twitter-Smart-Contract-using-Solidity/README.md

 ## Features

-- Tweeting functionality, allowing users to post tweets on the decentralized platform.
+- **Tweeting Functionality**: Users can post tweets on the decentralized platform.

-- Messaging functionality, enabling users to send messages to each other.
+- **Messaging Functionality**: Users can send messages to each other.

-- Follow functionality, allowing users to follow each other on the decentralized platform.
+- **Follow Functionality**: Users can follow each other on the decentralized platform.

+- **Permission Management**: Users can allow or disallow operators to perform certain actions.

+- **Timeline Retrieval**: Users can retrieve the latest tweets or tweets from a specific user.

 ## Getting Started